-The withholding tax is principally levied on dividends at a rate of 26.375% (including a solidarity surcharge).
-Non-EU corporations with limited tax liability may request a reimbursement of two fifths (40%) of withheld tax so that the tax burden effectively amounts to 15.825% (including a solidarity surcharge) and is therefore equal to the tax burden for German corporations.
+The withholding tax (WHT) is principally levied on dividends at a rate of 26.375% (including a solidarity surcharge).
+Non-EU corporations with limited tax liability may request a reimbursement of 40% of withheld tax so that the tax burden effectively amounts to 15.825% (including a solidarity surcharge) and is therefore equal to the tax burden for German corporations.
 The application of this regulation requires that the non-EU corporation is active within Germany.
 EU corporations that are subject to a limited tax liability benefit from the Parent-Subsidiary Directive.
 Under this directive, they may obtain a 100% tax exemption for dividends, provided that the parent company has held a direct stake of at least 10% in the subsidiary for a continuous period of 12 months or more.
 Certain activity requirements need to be met.
-Furthermore, withholding tax might be reduced as well, according to treaties.
+Furthermore, withholding tax might be reduced as well, according to DTTs.

 The European Court of Justice (ECJ) ruled on 26 February 2019 in the context of the so-called Danish Cases that even if the criteria are met, no withholding tax exemption applies in the case of abusive structures.
 Whether a structure is classified as abusive depends on certain criteria (eg, conduit only).

-Under current German law, an EU corporation must prove sufficient substance in the form of an equipped business and that the income was generated by its own economic activities.
-However, it should be noted that these requirements were recently declared to be not compliant with EU law by the ECJ.
-Nevertheless, German tax authorities still apply such rule.
-On 20 November 2020, a proposed new version of the rule was published as part of a draft law.
-This new regulation requires an own business activity of the company that does explicitly not apply in the case of a conduit situation (Danish Cases).
+Under the recently renewed German anti-treaty shopping rule, a foreign recipient of German dividends will only be entitled to obtain a relief from German WHT to the extent that one of the following conditions is met:

+- its shareholders would have been entitled to the same relief if they had received the payment directly; - the source of the income has a significant connection to an own business activity carried on by the foreign recipient that explicitly does not apply in the case of a conduit situation (Danish Cases); or - the foreign recipient is a publicly traded company listed on a recognised stock exchange.